MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/prerequisites/technical-complexity.md

 ## Migration backlog: Aligning business priorities and timing

-The migration backlog allows you to track your top-level portfolio of migratable workloads.
+The migration backlog allows you to track your top-level portfolio of workloads that can be migrated.
 Prior to migration, the cloud strategy team and the cloud adoption team are encouraged to perform a review of the current [digital estate](../../../digital-estate/index.md), and agree to a prioritized list of workloads to be migrated.
 This list forms the basis of the initial migration backlog.

 Initially, workloads on the migration backlog are unlikely to meet the INVEST criteria outlined in the previous section.
 Instead, they serve as a logical grouping of assets from an initial inventory as a placeholder for future work.
 Those placeholders may not be technically accurate, but they serve as the basis for coordination with the business.